-Once the list of parameters of concern has been agreed to between DWQ and the applicant, the list could-may be made available to the public by DWQ for an optional comment period (see Section 3.6.27.1).
+Once the list of parameters of concern has been agreed to between DWQ and the applicant, the list may be made available to the public by DWQ for an optional comment period (see Section 3.6.2).
 After a 30-day comment period, the list may be refined or approved.
 This list and associated rankings will form the basis for further activities of the ADR and will ultimately be used to select the least degrading project alternative (Section 5).

-4.21 Ranking and Weighting the Parameters of Concern
+4.2 Ranking and Weighting the Parameters of Concern

-If there is more than one parameter of concern, Tthe parameters of concern may need to be ranked, or\and/or weighted, in order to determine overall water quality degradation of a given treatment\alternative.
+If there is more than one parameter of concern, the parameters of concern may need to be ranked and/or weighted, in order to determine overall water quality degradation of a given alternative.
 Since no single objective method is possible, the ranking and weighting of POCs will inherently involve some subjectivity and professional judgment, and should be developed in close consultation with DWQ.
-Potential Rranking and weighting factors considerations are provided below.
-The basis of the ranking and weighting of POCs should be shall be justified and -documented in the ADR application, and approved prior to initiating the alternatives analysis.
+Potential ranking and weighting factors are provided below.
+The basis of the ranking and weighting of POCs shall be justified and documented in the ADR application, and approved prior to initiating the alternatives analysis.
 Examples of detailed quantitative ranking and weighting procedures are provided in Appendix A.

-- The amount of assimilative capacity available in the receiving water should be a consideration in determining the relative importance of the parameter in the discharge.
-POCs with greater assimilative capacity in the receiving water are generally considered less important. - 1.-2.
-For toxic POCs, using consideration of the EPA's toxic weighting factors (TWF) to calculate toxic weighted pound equivalents (TWPE) for ranking and weighting the POCs may be appropriate.
+- 1. The amount of assimilative capacity available in the receiving water should be a consideration in determining the relative importance of the parameter in the discharge.
+POCs with greater assimilative capacity in the receiving water are generally considered less important. - 2.
+For toxic POCs, consideration of the EPA's toxic weighting factors (TWF) for ranking and weighting the POCs may be appropriate.
 EPA derives TWFs from chronic aquatic life criteria (or toxic effect levels) and human health criteria (or toxic effect levels) established for the consumption of fish in order to account for differences in toxicity across pollutants and to provide the means to compare mass loadings of different pollutants (EPA 2012).
-Other factors may be more appropriate for ranking toxic POCs than TWF on a case by case basis depending on site specific considerations such as the available assimilative capacity for each toxicant or downstream impacts associated with a particular toxicant.
-Additional guidance regarding ranking and weighting toxic pollutants using TWFs is provided in Appendix A. - 2-3.
+Other factors may be more appropriate for ranking toxic POCs than TWF on a case-by-case basis depending on site specific considerations such as the available assimilative capacity for each toxicant or downstream impacts associated with a particular toxicant.
+Additional guidance regarding ranking and weighting toxic pollutants using TWFs is provided in Appendix A. - 3.
 For non-toxic POCs, ranking and weighting factors should reflect the relative potential impact of the POC on the beneficial uses of the receiving water.
-As this determination involves application of best professional judgment, the weighting factors will need to be developed in consultation with
+As this determination involves application of best professional judgment, the weighting factors will need to be developed in consultation with DWQ.
+An example of ranked and weighted non-toxic POCs is provided in Table 4-1. - 4.

-- 577 DWQ.
-An example of ranked and weighted non-toxic POCs is provided in Table 578 4-1.
-579 3.-In the case where both toxic and non-toxic POCs are identified, ranking and - 3.
-In the case where both toxic and non-toxic POCs are identified, ranking and weighting will be based on best professional judgment based on site specific considerations. - 4.
 Other factors to consider include the sensitivity of the receiving water or downstream waters to the POC and uncertainty associated with the estimated ambient and/or discharge concentration/load.